jadecobra/python_tdd_exercises/source/functions/functions_w_separation.rst

 * :ref:`how to make a person say hi with f-strings<how to make a person with f-strings>`
 * :ref:`how to separate tests from solutions<separate and equal functions>`

-:ref:`Would you like to test using a class to remove repetition of inputs from functions?<how to make a person with a class>`
+:ref:`Would you like to see me separate the tests and functions in the type_error project?<separate and equal TypeError>`

 ----